-Compensated absences
+Compensated absences (22,811)

 Claims and judgments (30,669)

 Capital lease (38,574)

 Rond anticipation notes (296,529)

 General obligation debt (2,697,667)

 Net OPEB obligation (1 1,312)

 Net Pension liability (1,079,566)

 Due to Pension Trust Fund (73.990)

 Total long-term liabilities (4.251.1 18)

-Bond refunding transactions are recorded as deferred d outflows of resources in the governmental funds

-while bond premiums and discounts are recorded as other financing sources and uses, respectively.
-Bond

-premiums are amortized over the life of the bonds for the Statements of Net Position.
+Bond refunding transactions are recorded as deferred outflows of resources in the governmental funds while bond premiums and discounts are recorded as other financing sources and uses, respectively.
+Bond premiums are amortized over the life of the bonds for the Statements of Net Position.
 They consist of:

 Bond premium (182,248)

-Bond refunding transactions 4.899
+Bond refunding transactions

+4.S99
-Total bond premium and refunding transactions (177.349)

-Interest on debt is not accrued in governmental fund s, but rather is recognized as a liability and an

-expenditure when due Interest is recorded as a liabi lity as it is incurred in the Statements of Net
+Total bond premium and refunding transactions (177.349) Interest on debt is not accrued in governmental funds, but rather is recognized as a liability and an expenditure when due Interest is recorded as a liability as it is incurred in the Statements of Net

-Position.
-The 2017 amount is:

-ental funds do not increase fund balance because the assets arc not "available" to pay for resources in the governmental funds.
-However, these assets increase net position in the
+Accrued interest (15.899) Some assets reported in governmental funds do not increase fund balance because the assets are not "available" to pay for current-period expenditures.
+These assets are offset by deferred inflow of resources in the governmental funds.
+However, these assets increase net position in the Statements of Net Position They consist of:

 Deferred property taxes and personal property replacement tax 477,980

 Grants and rents 944

-Deferred inflows for other pension amounts (15.102)
+Deferred inflows for other pension amounts

-Deferred outflows of resources represent items related to pension, which will be flows consist of employer contributions and "other" which includes differences between

-recognized as a pension expense m future reporting periods.
+Adjustment to deferred inflow of resources 463.822 Deferred outflows of resources represent items related to pension, which will be recognized as a pension expense m future reporting periods.
 Deferred outflows consist of employer contributions and "other" which includes differences between expected and actual experience, changes of assumptions, and net differences between projected and actual earnings on pension plan investments.
-However, these items arc reported in the Statement of Net Position.
+However, these items are reported in the Statement of Net Position.
 They consist of: